tcpdump Commands

 sudo tcpdump -i any host example.com and port 443

 Capture HTTPS traffic to specific domain.
-Useful for isolating connection issues to particular server.
+Useful for isolating connection issues to a particular server.

 Capture with verbose output and timestamps